scottvr/pbngen/README.md

 pip install -r requirements.txt
 ```

-**note: if using GPU, please ensure you have CUDA correctly configured, and you will need to `pip install cupy` if it isn't already in your environment.**
+**Note: if using GPU, please ensure you have CUDA correctly configured, and you will need to `pip install cupy` if it isn't already in your environment.**

 Windows users: see [section on GPU under WSL](#note-concerning-scikit-learn-cuml-gpu-acceleration-on-windows)
 ## Usage